rafal-kurek/Megamania/README.md

 # Megamania
 Reproduction of the Megamania on Atari, written in Javascript.
-My school project which has 3 levels.
-All materials are from screenshots I have made during gameplay in Atari emulator.
+All materials were collected from the Atari emulator and were used only for this project.